Troopers/BehatContexts/doc/context-extended-entity.md

 ##Truncate Data

-You just have to use the tag **@rtruncate-data**, it's faster than reset-schema that drop and re-create the schema of db.
+You just have to use the tag **@truncate-data**, it's faster than reset-schema that drop and re-create the schema of db.
 Truncate-data will only delete datas and not schema.
 ```gherkin
 @truncate-data